kariukiJay/NoteApp/README.md

 # NoteApp
-An Android app for note taking using Kotlin
+An Android app for note taking using Kotlin and Room Database